I've Got Rings On My Fingers

 The evidence that this song is traditional is very thin -- one collection so modern that it very likely was learned from a recording.
 But the song is well enough known that I've included it for others' reference.

 Davison points out the interesting fact that the person wearing "rings on my fingers, bells on my toes" is not Rose Magee, nor Ellaline Terriss who sang the song, but Jim O'Shea himsef.
-It would surely have been an interesting site to see him, had he existed.
+It would surely have been an interesting sight to see him, had he existed.

 Davison also wonders why Rose would go to marry a man who had been given a harem, even if it was only an "ornament."